We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 What is foil fencing?
-Foil fencing is another discipline alongside saber and epee.
-In the previous article, we discussed the features of saber and briefly mentioned foil.
-So, in this article, we’ll dive more into what foil fencing is and how it differs from the other two styles.
+Foil fencing is another discipline alongside sabre and epee.
+In the previous article, we discussed the features of sabre and briefly mentioned foil.
+So, in this article, we’ll dive more into what foil is and how it differs from the other two styles.

 History